 Exterior Finish:Reinforced concrete faced with Sierra white granite from Raymond, California

 Commanding a sweeping view of the San Francisco Bay Area, the 170-foot Oakland California Temple is a highly recognized East Bay landmark.
-The magnificent grounds are distinguished by a creek-style water feature running from fountain to fountain in front of the temple entrance—lined with colorful gardens and towering palm trees.
+The magnificent rooftop gardens and extensive grounds are distinguished by a cascading waterfall and creek-style water feature running from fountain to fountain in front of the temple entrance—lined with colorful gardens and towering palm trees.
+A relief sculpture on the north face of the building depicts Christ teaching His disciples, and a relief sculpture on the south shows the resurrected Lord appearing to the ancient inhabitants of America.
 On site is a public visitors' center, which includes numerous displays and an inspiring reproduction of Thorvaldsen's Christus statue.
 Also on the grounds is the East Bay Interstake Center—open to any who wish to attend Sunday services.

 The Oakland California Temple was originally named the Oakland Temple.

 The exterior of the Oakland California Temple features two 35-foot sculpted panels depicting Jesus teaching in the Holy Land (north side) and Jesus appearing to the Nephites (south side), which can be seen up close from the terrace garden that surrounds the temple, occupying the main floor roof.
-Below the sculpture on the north side is an enchanting waterfall that drops into an inner courtyard.
+Below the sculpture on the north side is a mesmerizing waterfall that drops into an inner courtyard.

 Construction of the Oakland California Temple was officially announced by President David O. McKay at a special meeting held at the Hilton Hotel near the San Francisco airport.
 Area stake presidents from Fresno on the south, Klamath on the north, and Reno on the east, were invited to the meeting.
 Overjoyed by the announcement, they pledged to raise $500,000 toward the construction of the temple.
 They succeeded in raising $635,000.